top of page

 Another reason why the take-off only serves as a cost 'review' checkpoint is the QS is typically less likely to understand specific construction and logistical considerations the builder will need to allow for.
 Whether it be related to access, security, lifting of materials or specific sequencing or staging, a QS estimate is limited in this aspect.
 If you have a builder do this they are more likely to get those aspects closer to the money provided they have visited the property and the site was clearly visible.
 (As apposed to coved in thick vegetation.)

-If you aren't looking to have a single builder involved in your preconstruction process, a Take-Off Estimate by a Quantity Surveyor is essentially your only chance to get more realistic figures beyond square meter rate allowances, before your tender.
+If you aren't looking to have a single builder involved in your preconstruction process, a Take-Off Estimate by a Quantity Surveyor is essentially your only chance to get more realistic figures beyond initial feasibility estimates - before your tender.

-Remember, you will need to provide your QS with an Interior concept design as well so they can make appropriate allowances for the interior fit-out.
+Final Tip: Remember, you will need to provide your QS with an Interior Design so they can make appropriate allowances for the interior fit-out.
+The interior fit-out can easily add 30% if designer, imported, natural or artisan products are selected along with complex labour tasks like chevron floors, french pattern ties, or bespoke joinery/cabinetry.

 Step 3: Confirm Costs with Tender or Contract Pricing